dimastatz/dimastatz.github.io/posts/semantic-kernel/README.md

   </tr>
 </table>

-RAG combines the capabilities of LLMs with the ability to retrieve relevant information from external documents.
-In RAG, an LLM retrieves contextual documents from an external DB to enhance its understanding and generate more accurate responses.
+RAG consists of two flows: domain data embedding and text generation.
+Embedding is the process by which text is given numerical representation in a vector space.
+Once domain data is embedded, LLM generates more accurate answers by text search.

-## The Naive Implementation
+## The Straightforward Implementation